 If someone takes a shot, follow it up.
 The play is not over when someone has taken a shot.
-All could still happen.
-If the keeper can’t hold on to the ball there’s a good chance you’ll score if you latch on to the rebound.
+Anything could still happen.
+If the keeper can’t hold on to the soccer ball there’s a good chance you’ll score if you latch on to the rebound.

 How many times have you heard this?
 It’s true though – keepers can’t save everything.
 Even some of the best goalies in the world aren’t going to be able to save ever-single shot.
 The likes of Brad Friedel, Edwin Van De Sar, Gianluigi Buffoon, Tim Howard or MLS’s Joe Cannon are going to bobble some shots or parry them to the opposing team from time to time.
 They can’t save ever-single shot.
 I added Joe Cannon into the group because he is the MLS’s best keeper – and deserves some more attention really.

 By following up another player’s shot you can score a lot of goals on the cheap – blue light specials so to speak.
 But these goals aren’t discounted, they’re all worth the same, whether it’s a goal from twenty yards out or two yards away.
 That would change things quite a bit though wouldn’t it, if you got two points for a goal out side of the box.
 And I don’t think for the better, could you imagine a team down 2-0 and everyone hovering around the outside of the goal box trying to setup for a two point shot?